When you’re thinking about selling your Rialto mobile home, you’ll want to make sure you have every element working in

 This applies often in selling single family residence but it also helps in selling mobile homes…

-Too many pictures and open houses display clutter, pictures on walls, junk in every corner, and papers lying around make the home feel small and believe it or not can lower the value of your home by 10%.
+Too many pictures and open houses display clutter, pictures on walls, junk in every corner, and papers scattered around make the home feel small and believe it or not can lower the value of your home by 10%.

-With all your personal belongings lying around, people don’t want to feel as if they are “intruding” on your space.
-Making them feel uncomfortable right from the get go, isn’t the best way to sell.
-Plus they’ll think your house is a lot smaller than what it really is.
+With all your personal belongings lying around, people don’t want to feel as if they are “interrupting” on your space.
+Making them feel uncomfortable right from the get go, isn’t the best way to sell the home.
+Plus they’ll think your house is a lot more cramped than what it really is.

 I understand that you can’t always get rid of furniture, but you want to find the balance of making the house feel “homey” without feeling too crowded.
 Think about a catalog shoot when you are staging.
 You don’t have to go overboard, but include some pieces of interest that aren’t excessively powerful.
 This will allow people to imagine themselves in the space, so make it warm and inviting.

 In staging your home, the less of your own stuff the better.
 Think about a catalog shoot when you are staging.
 You don’t have to go overboard, but include some pieces of interest that aren’t excessively powerful.
-This will allow people to imagine themselves in the space, so make it warm and inviting.
+This will allow people to imagine themselves in the space, so make it warm and appealing.

 Another benefit of packing-up things before you list is that you’ll make the selling process easier and get a head start.
 Putting your personal belongings away will give you a head start in moving.
-Being emotionally ready to sell will make the whole process less stressful.
+Being emotionally ready to sell will make the whole procedure less stressful.

 4. First Impressions Sell

 Buyers choose if they are going to purchase within the first few moments of seeing the product.
-Use that to your advantage and make those first seconds count.
+Use that to your advantage and make those first seconds vital.